-The Invisible Dog Art Center is looking for an intern for Winter 2019 (Mid December to March or January to April)!
+The Invisible Dog Art Center is looking for an intern for Fall 2019 (September to December)!

 Do you want to intern at a cool gallery space in Brooklyn?
 Apply now!